cnbbooks/lfe-sicp/ch1/exercises-8.md

     (io:format "~p~n" `(,n))))
 ```

 Using these functions, write a funtion ``search-for-primes`` that checks the primality of consecutive odd integers in a specified range.
-Use your procedure to find the three smallest primes larger than 1000; larger than 10,000; larger than 100,000; larger than 1,000,000.
+Use your function to find the three smallest primes larger than 1000; larger than 10,000; larger than 100,000; larger than 1,000,000.
 Note the time needed to test each prime.
 Since the testing algorithm has order of growth of $$\Theta(\sqrt n)$$, you should expect that testing for primes around 10,000 should take about $$\sqrt 10$$ times as long as testing for primes around 1000.
 Do your timing data bear this out?
 How well do the data for 100,000 and 1,000,000 support the $$\sqrt n$$ prediction?
 Is your result compatible with the notion that programs on your machine run in time proportional to the number of steps required for the computation?

 #### Exercise 1.23